 Congratulations--you have made it to the third day of being a nonsmoker.
-You’re beginning to experience the more intense psychological and emotional symptoms of nicotine withdrawal.
+You’re beginning to experience the more intense psychological and emotional symptoms of nicotine withdrawal 1.
 You may be feeling bad, but you’re determined to make the New Year’s resolution you made stick.
 You promised your friends, family and co-workers that you were determined to quit smoking for good.

 After smoking your last cigarette two days ago, you experienced what seemed to be mild cravings.
 Once the nicotine began to leave your body, you began to experience both psychological and physical cravings for another cigarette.
 This is Day Three, and you are in the full clutch of withdrawal symptoms.
 Your brain has to begin ramping up its production of dopamine because cigarettes used to stimulate the release of this brain chemical.
-You feel fatigued, as if you can’t put one foot in front of the other.
-Your throat is sore, and you feel like you have a cold.
+You feel fatigued, as if you can’t put one foot in front of the other. **Your throat is sore, and you feel like you have a cold.

 On this third day, you may experience trouble concentrating, as if tasks and thoughts you normally handle become difficult to hold onto.
-You may become constipated, pass gas, develop stomach cramps and feel nauseated.
-Your body has to learn how to handle its own functions without the presence of nicotine.
+You may become constipated, pass gas, develop stomach cramps and feel nauseated. **Your body has to learn how to handle its own functions without the presence of nicotine.

 You may be irritable and difficult to be around.
 Psychologically, you’re missing having cigarettes available to smoke.